ThomasDOtto/IPA/README.md

 Abacas2 to order the contigs (at least rename them) icorn2 to correct homopolymer track from the PacBio assembly

+## Important notice
+**We are happy to announce that [ILRA](https://github.com/ThomasDOtto/ILRA) has replaced IPA, which is now deprecated.
+The use of IPA is discouraged.
+ILRA is actively maintained and all users looking for support can report issues [there](https://github.com/ThomasDOtto/ILRA/issues).**

 ## Requirements
 You need following package installed and in the path